Jesus Mendoza and his son

 - Jack Cameron

-It’s always a tragedy when someone so young is killed.
-As always, the comments section is moderated and reserved for those who knew Jalon and want to share memories of him.
+As always, the comments section is moderated by me and is reserved for friends and family who want to share stories and memories of Doug.

 - Jack Cameron